TERTIARY, VIRTUALITIES AND TERRITORIAL DYNAMICS:

-2. THE CITY AND CONSUMER SPACES: urban policies, management and planning; retail urbanism; requalification policies, urban resilience, real estate market; networks and flows, urban dynamics; 24-hour cities, centers and centralities, spatial analysis of retail, urban and configurational models, geomarketing, locational theories, informal retail and services (street vendors); intersection between the tertiary and other socio-spatial dynamics.
+2.TERTIARY, PLANNING, INTERVENTION AND URBAN MANAGEMENT: urban policies, management and planning; commercial urbanism; requalification policies, urban resilience, real estate market; networks and flows, urban dynamics; 24-hour cities, centers and centralities, creative cities, spatial analysis of the tertiary, urban and configurational models, geomarketing, locational theories, commerce and informal services (ambulant); intersection between the tertiary and other socio-spatial dynamics.

 3. ARCHITECTURE AND SUPPLY AND CONSUMPTION SPACES: retail spaces and urban insertion; architectural typologies of commerce and services: public markets, department stores, commercial galleries; franchises; shopping malls, outlets, flagship stores; Shops; pop centers, “camelódromos”, business centers, co-working spaces, multipurpose/multifunctional complexes, recreation and leisure centers; museums; exhibition and event centers, hotels, resorts, among others.

 4. CITY, ARCHITECTURE AND DESIGN AS SIGNS OF CONSUMPTION: city marketing, urban landscape and outdoor media; urban communication, branding, showroom; promotional architecture at trade fairs and exhibitions; pop-up stores, showcases, visual merchandising; web pages; advertising, digital marketing.